julelang/manual/src/dynamic-types/traits/inheritance.md

 # Inheritance

 Traits that exhibit the same common behavior can inherit other traits that characterize the same common behavior.
-Inherited traits must have the same definitions for the same identifiers, any mismatches will prevent inheritance.
+Inherited traits must have the same definitions for the same identifiers; any mismatches will prevent inheritance.

 To inherit a trait, type the trait you want to inherit when defining a trait.